katiepestotnik/lesson/sections/part5.md

 Unit 1 will cover this information much more deeply.
 Since the DOM is covered in the prework, we will cover just the basic code to work with the DOM.

 #### Getting Data from the DOM
-There are a few ways, but the most simple and inclusive DOM method is `document.querySelector()`
+There are a few ways, but a simple and inclusive DOM method is `document.querySelector()`

 The following is a list of CSS selectors and the JavaScript equivalents you would use with `querySelector`: